ElizabethNorman/ScanRise/README.md

 After completely restarting your phone, **open ScanRise once before relying on your alarms**.

-Android/OEM reboot behaviour is still being worked on, and on some phones ScanRise may not restore its scheduled alarms until the app has been opened after a reboot.

 For a beta build, assume:

 > Reboot phone → open ScanRise once → alarms are good to go.